 5. Cracker Jack

-Popcorn’s age may be in question, but one of its most famous related products will suffer no such indignities.
-The roots of Cracker Jack can be traced all the way back to 1871 Chicago, when German immigrant Frederick William Rueckheim started cooking up and selling his own popcorn.
-Legend holds that Rueckheim and his brother Louis introduced the sweet and crunchy treat we know as Cracker Jack to the audience at Chicago’s World’s Fair in 1893, though no actual evidence has ever been produced to back that claim up.
-Still, by 1896, Cracker Jack was being produced for sale, eventually becoming a favorite of popcorn lovers and baseball fans everywhere.
+Cracker Jack can be traced all the way back to 1871, when German immigrant Frederick William Rueckheim started cooking up and selling his own popcorn in Chicago.
+Allegedly, Rueckheim and his brother Louis introduced the sweet and crunchy treat we know as Cracker Jack to the audience at the World’s Columbian Exposition in 1893.
+By 1896, Cracker Jack was being produced for sale, eventually becoming a favorite of popcorn lovers and baseball fans everywhere.

 6. Lay’s Potato Chips

-“The Golden Sponge Cake With Creamy Filling” was invented in 1930 when industrious baker James Alexander Dewar conceived of an idea to use cream-filling machines that previously only stuffed shortcakes with in-season strawberry cream to fill cakes with banana cream the rest of the year.
-Yes, the first Twinkie held banana cream, though banana rationing during World War II forced the switch to vanilla cream, a switch that proved popular enough to stay on as the official Twinkie flavor.
+In 1930, baker James Alexander Dewar conceived an idea to use his bakery's cream-filling machines year round.
+When strawberries were in season, he'd make strawberry cream-filled cakes, and then switch to banana filling for the rest of the time.
+Yes, “the golden sponge cake with creamy filling” originally held banana cream, though banana rationing during World War II forced the switch to vanilla flavoring.
+It proved popular enough to stay on as the official Twinkie taste.

-Jell-O’s key ingredient, gelatin, has long been used to hold together desserts and other sweet treats, and “jelly moulds” were a hot dessert during the Victorian era.
+Jell-O’s key ingredient, gelatin, has long been used to hold together desserts and other sweet treats.
 But because gelatin was hard to make, it didn’t catch on with a big audience until Peter Cooper patented powdered gelatin in 1845.
-In 1897, Pearle Bixby Wait trademarked his own powdered gelatin dessert, called Jell-O. New flavors soon followed, and the rest is (jiggly) history.
+In 1897, Pearle Bixby Wait trademarked his own powdered gelatin dessert, called Jell-O, which was initially sold in raspberry, lemon, orange, and strawberry varieties.

 11. Necco Wafers

-One of America’s very first candies, the New England Confectionary Company (“Necco”—get it?) first manufactured the wafers in 1847, envisioning the thin treats as their signature item.
+One of America’s very first candies, the New England Confectionary Company began manufacturing Necco wafers in 1847, envisioning the treats as its signature item.
 The slim snack owes its history to Oliver Chase, who invented a cutting machine that allowed the slices to be made so thin.